projectatomic/atomic-enterprise-training/eap-latest-setup.md

 How can we make this more intelligent?
 We'll finally use "regions" and "zones".

 ### Customizing the Scheduler Configuration
-[//]: # (TODO: /etc/openshift -> ??)

 The Ansible installer is configured to understand "regions" and "zones" as a matter of convenience.
-However, for the master (scheduler) to actually do something with them requires changing from the default configuration Take a look at `/etc/openshift/master/master-config.yaml` and find the line with `schedulerConfigFile`.
+However, for the master (scheduler) to actually do something with them requires changing from the default configuration Take a look at `/etc/origin/master/master-config.yaml` and find the line with `schedulerConfigFile`.

-[//]: # (TODO: /etc/openshift -> ??)

 You should see:

-    schedulerConfigFile: "/etc/openshift/master/scheduler.json"
+    schedulerConfigFile: "/etc/origin/master/scheduler.json"

-Then, take a look at `/etc/openshift/master/scheduler.json`.
+Then, take a look at `/etc/origin/master/scheduler.json`.
 It will have the following content:

     {